Nooriejbk/Yr0WardrobeApp/README.md

     - .png only

 Things I have not yet accomplished but have tried:
-    AddToCollection function
+    - AddToCollection function
-    -adding items to list or database
+    - adding items to list or database

-    Displaying images other than .png
+    - Displaying images other than .png

-    All sqlite stuff
+    - All sqlite stuff

-    displaying images on buttons in wardrobe + outifts ->(check open_wardrobe for attempt)
+    - displaying images on buttons in wardrobe + outifts ->(check open_wardrobe for attempt)